iD Ventures America

 Series C in 2021

 CellMax Life is a biotechnology company focused on transforming early cancer detection and prevention through innovative diagnostics.
-Founded in 2013 and headquartered in California, the company operates offices in Silicon Valley and Taiwan.
-Its primary offering is a clinically validated blood test designed to identify cancer at its earliest stages, utilizing a proprietary platform that includes a microfluidic chip, antibodies, and imaging software.
-This technology addresses the significant challenge of detecting rare circulating tumor cells in pre-cancer and early-stage patients, enabling timely diagnosis through affordable biopsy tests before symptoms appear.
-Funded by a U.S. venture capital firm and supported by technology industrialists in Taiwan, CellMax Life is committed to improving patient outcomes through early intervention.
+Founded in 2013 and headquartered in California, with additional offices in Silicon Valley and Taiwan, the company specializes in clinically validated blood tests designed to identify cancer at its earliest stages.
+Utilizing a proprietary platform that combines a microfluidic chip, specific antibodies, and advanced imaging software, CellMax Life addresses the significant challenge of detecting rare circulating tumor cells in patients who are pre-cancerous or in the early stages of the disease.
+This technology allows for affordable biopsy tests, enabling timely diagnosis before symptoms manifest, thereby improving patient outcomes and enhancing the potential for successful treatment.

 Ixcela